Some series equivalent to the extended Riemann hypothesis for Dedekind zeta functions: Introduction

 where $\gamma_K$ is the Euler-Kronecker constant of $K$, which is a generalization of $\gamma$ to arbitrary number fields.
 Here, the sum is understood to run over all the non-trivial zeros $\rho_K$, counting multiplicity.
 The equivalence for the Riemann hypothesis is noted in \cite{GunMurtyRath}.
 Several other equivalences for the Riemann hypothesis and its generalizations can be found in \cite{Broughan1, Broughan2}.

 In 2022, Suman and Das proved in \cite{Suman} that the Riemann hypothesis is equivalent to

 where the sum runs over the non-trivial zeros, counting multiplicity, of the Riemann zeta function and

 is the Riemann xi function.
-In this spirit, we generalize Suman and Das' result to the following theorem. \begin{theorem} Let $K$ be a number field such that $\zeta_K\left(\frac{1}{2}\right) \neq 0$.
+In this spirit, we generalize Suman and Das' result to the following theorem. \begin{theorem} Let $K$ be a number field.
 Then ERH for $\zeta_K$ is equivalent to

-\end{theorem} Here, where $m$ is the multiplicity of the zero of $\zeta_K$ at $s = \frac{1}{2}$ and
+\end{theorem} Here, where $m$ is the multiplicity of the zero of $\zeta_K$ at $s = 1/2$ and